Slack

 Overview

-Dust's integration with Slack allows you to synchronize data from selected public Slack channels.
-Dust assistants can retrieve and utilize conversations and information shared within these channels to provide more relevant and contextual responses.
+Dust's integration with Slack allows you to synchronize data from selected Slack channels (public or private).
+Dust agents can retrieve and utilize conversations and information shared within these channels to provide more relevant and contextual responses.

 Setting up the Connection